The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 - and other devices

-The complete list can be found in the FDA guidance document “List of Highest Priority Devices for Human Factors Review”.
+The FDA has removed the “list of highest priority devices”, which had previously been available in the FDA guidance document “List of Highest Priority Devices for Human Factors Review”.

-Note: This document is replaced by the new guidance “Content of Human Factors Information in Medical Device Submissions”, which is still in draft form.
+This document has been replaced by the new guidance “Content of Human Factors Information in Medical Device Submissions”.

-The authority may also request HFE data in the following situations:
+The authority may also request HFE/UE data in the following situations:

 - in case of product changes